STAR METRICS® is a federal effort to create a repository of data and tools that will be useful to assess the impact of federal R&D investments.

 Federal RePORTER currently receives updates to data on an annual basis while the data in NIH RePORTER is updated weekly.
 Federal RePORTER will be working to update this information more frequently as feasible.

 Federal RePORTER currently refreshes on an annual basis.
 Future planned enhancements will allow for more frequent updates.
-The most current data is for fiscal year 2015.

 The costs of the subprojects in multi-project grants are italicized in Federal RePORTER.
 These costs will be included in the costs of the parent award, so, to avoid double-counting, the italicized subproject costs should be excluded when calculating the amount of total funding for a list of projects that contains both the parent award and its subprojects.